 As a full service organization, Pathrise helps students and professionals with each stage of their job search.
 Our experienced mentors have helped 700+ people land great jobs by working 1-on-1 with fellows on their resume, LinkedIn, and portfolio optimization, reverse recruiting and cold emailing, behavioral and technical interview prep, salary negotiation, and much more.

 While Udacity offers some free courses and Pluralsight follows a subscription model, students pay monthly, upfront, or through loans for full access.
-Pathrise offers a 9% income share agreement (ISA), meaning fellows in our program pay nothing until they land a job.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they land a job they love and start working.
 We never require upfront payments or charge extra for mentoring.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With our tips and guidance, fellows have seen their interview scores double and their application responses triple, landing a job in just 3-5 months on average.
 If you are interested in working 1-on-1 with any of our mentors to land your dream job faster, become a Pathrise fellow.